Axway/api-builder-docs/content/en/docs/Developer_Guide/Flows/Manage_Flows/Flow_Examples/Find_a_Distinct_User.md

 ---
-title: Find a Distinct User
+title: Find a distinct user
-linkTitle: Find a Distinct User
+linkTitle: Find a distinct user
+description: ADD A DESCRIPTION
 weight: 50
-date: 2021-03-02
+date: 2021-06-22
 ---

 To configure a find a distinct user flow: